chetan4131/interview-que-set/react-questions.md

     - NPM is a package manager and can be used to install node.js packages.
     - NPX is a tool to execute node.js packages.

+# What is react?
+    - open source js library
+    - use to create user interfaces
+    - react simplifies creation of SPA using reusable components.

 # How does react works?
     - React creates a virtual DOM.
 When a state chages in a component, it first runs a "diffing" algorithm which identifes what has changed in Virtual DOM.
 The second step is reconciliation, where it updates the dom with the result of diff.